jadoint/spam-tokens/README.md

 8. **Whitespace-split + filter** — drop pure-numeric tokens, drop tokens outside `[MinTokenRunes, MaxTokenRunes]` (defaults 3 and 40).

-The full rule set is exercised by `testdata/fixtures.json`, which is consumed by both the Go and Python test suites to guarantee cross-language parity.

 ## Options

 | Field              | Default | Notes                                                   |